50+ Social Proof Statistics & Trends (2024)

 - 87% of consumers would not consider a business if it had less than a 3-star average rating.

 - 79% of consumers have watched a video testimonial to learn more about a brand or product.

 - 75% of marketers believe that user-generated content makes their marketing more engaging.

 Social Proof: Online Reviews and Testimonials

-The average online shopper expects to see at least 112 reviews for a given product (Salsify)
+On average, online shoppers expect to see at least 112 reviews for any given product (Salsify)

 The more reviews a product has, the more likely shoppers are to consider buying.
 According to research by Salsify, the number of reviews shoppers expect depends on age—the younger the shopper, the more reviews they expect.

 Buyers aged 18-24 expect to see 203 product reviews, while 55 to 64-year-olds only need to see 38 reviews.